We are a family-crisis intervention community. Our mission is to empower, equip and educate families in crisis.

-The Kennedy Austin Foundation implements a “life after loss” program in order to provide hope and restoration to families and individuals so that they can turn their tragedies into triumph.
+The Kennedy Austin Foundation implements a Grief & Loss program to provide hope and restoration to families who have lost a child.

-Ms. Ethel’s inspiration to create The Kennedy Austin Foundation came from the loss of her only son, Damon Jermaine Jones who was 17 years old at the time of his fatal car accident.
+Ethel Gardner's inspiration arose from the loss of her only son, Damon Jermaine Jones, who was 17 years old at the time of his fatal car accident in May 1992.

-Kennedy Austin Foundation’s name was created by the birth of Ms. Ethel's first granddaughter, Kennedy Austin, whom she felt that she would never see.
-Kennedy was the one who brought back life and healing to a devastated heart.
+The foundation’s name was conceived by the birth of Ethel's first granddaughter, Kennedy Austin, whom she thought she would never see, and who brought life and healing to Ethel's broken heart.

-The Write the Wrong Writer’s Workshop began in August of 2016, with the support and collaboration with Tri-City Mental Health Center.
-The workshop was developed for individuals that are seeking emotional healing and personal growth through journaling.
+The Write the Wrong Writer’s Workshop began in August of 2016, in collaboration with TriCity Mental Health Services of Pomona.
+The workshop was developed to help individuals seek emotional healing and growth through journaling.

 Sign up to stay updated about activities, events, outreach programs and more...